uazhlt-ms-program/technical-tutorial-wmsun/PROPOSAL.md

 _The form of this tutorial will be a walkthrough of an NLP algorithm accompanied by working code._

+_The corpus I currently plan to use to is The NCBI DiSease Corpus (https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/).
+There are 790 unique disease concepts._

+_Corpus like this will help further train the existing NER model in SpaCy for the custom NER tasks._

 ### License

 _NA_